 This cost includes accommodations for 8 nights, meals as specified in the itinerary (B=breakfast, L=lunch, and D=dinner), airport welcome and transfers, professional guide services, local park and other area entrance fees, and miscellaneous program costs.

-The cost does not include transportation to or from your home city to Salt Lake City, or items of a personal nature such as laundry, telephone calls, or beverages from the bar or gratuities for porterage or personal services.
+The cost does not include transportation to or from your home city, or items of a personal nature such as laundry, telephone calls, or beverages from the bar or gratuities for porterage or personal services.

-Plan to arrive in Salt Lake City by 1:00 PM on or before May 14, 2021.
+Plan to arrive in Las Vegas, Nevada (LAS) by 12:30 PM on or before May 16, 2022.
 We suggest you come in a night early if you are coming from any distance, and we can recommend airport hotels with convenient shuttle service.
-For the pre-tour extension, arrive by 1 PM on or before May 12.

 Items of Note

-With 9 or more in the group we add a second leader and vehicle.
-Minimum group size is 5, maximum is 12
+Your guide for this journey will David Mehlman, with 8 or more in the group we add a second leader and vehicle.
+Minimum group size is 4, maximum is 11.

 Photo credits: Banner Photo: Hiking in Utah, Naturalist Journeys Stock; Black-headed Grosbeak by Homer Gardin; Bullock's Oriole, Homer Gardin; California Condors by Greg Smith; Utah Scenic, Naturalist Journeys Stock; Black-throated Gray Warbler, Peg Abbott; Hiking Bryce Canyon, Naturalist Journeys Stock; Grand Canyon Sunset by Carol Simon; Greater Roadrunner by Peg Abbott; California Condor, Greg Smith; Wynne Brown by Rainbow Bridge, Jill Rowley; Lewis’ Woodpecker, Steve Wolfe; Western Bluebird, Greg Smith; Gambel’s Quail, Homer Gardin; Bighorn Ewe, Steve Wolfe; Bullock’s Oriole, Greg Smith; Hooded Oriole, Homer Gardin; Steller's Jay, Homer Gardin; Green-tailed Towhee, Sandy Sorkin; Hiking in Bryson, Naturalist Journeys Stock; Pronghorn, Greg Smith; Canyon Wren, Peg Abbott; Calf Creek Falls, Naturalist Journeys Stock; Cedar Breaks, Naturalist Journeys Stock; Broad-tailed Hummingbird, Sandy Sorkin; Canyon Wren, Carlos Sanchez; Golden Eagle, Greg Smith; Loggerhead Shrike, Steve Wolfe; Peregrine Falcon, Greg Smith; Rock Wren, Steve Buckingham; Raven, Naturalist Journeys Stock.